 An occupational therapist (OT) helps people to improve their participation in daily activities.
 They can find ways to change an activity, an environment, or a person's abilities to make participation possible.
-Living with EB means you can experience barriers to participating in the activities you value.
+Living with EB means your child can experience barriers to participating in the activities they value.